Tuition and Fee Policy

 The institution must plan and budget for each semester based upon the number of students who register.
 The withdrawal policy reflects the fact that many of the fixed expenses of operating an education program are already allocated when students register and are not diminished by the student’s withdrawal.

-Tuition for Fall and Spring Semesters will be refunded on the following basis:
+Tuition for Fall and Spring Residential Courses will be refunded on the following basis:

 Within the first week of class: 80%